-Mr. Sheridan has been recognized as a leading lawyer by several publications, including Asia Pacific Legal 500, Chambers Global, Chambers Asia, International Financial Law Review's IFLR 1000, Asia Law & Practice's Asialaw Leading Lawyers, Who’s Who Legal and PLC Which Lawyer.
+Mr. Sheridan has been recognized as a leading lawyer by several publications, including Asia Pacific Legal 500, Chambers Global, Chambers Asia, International Financial Law Review's IFLR 1000, Asia Law & Practice's Asialaw Leading Lawyers, Who’s Who Legal, The Asian Lawyer and PLC Which Lawyer.
 In 2014, Mr. Sheridan was named as an “All Star” lawyer in the real estate industry for his representation of real estate clients across a broad range of financing transactions by The Asian Lawyer.

 Mr. Sheridan has advised on numerous transactions in Asia since 1994, including the following:

 High Yield and Other Debt Transactions